 Line two is now B, as it’s not the same

 Four matches 2, and ends this silly game

 This format is considered the ABAB rhyme scheme.
-A is representing the 1st rhymed line (line which rhymes to rhyme in line 3) and B represents the second rhymed line.
-In a stanza there are sometimes more sets of rhymes that would be referred to as C, D, etc. So, if you look above, you see again that ABAB means that the 1st and 3rd line rhyme to each other and the 2nd and 4th line rhyme to each other.
+A is representing the 1st rhymed line ( the line which rhymes to rhyme in line 3) and B represents the second rhymed line.
+In a stanza, there are sometimes more sets of rhymes that would be referred to as C, D, etc. So, if you look above, you see again that ABAB means that the 1st and 3rd line rhyme to each other and the 2nd and 4th line rhyme to each other.
 If the format were AABB, then the 1st two lines would rhyme and the 3rd and 4th line would rhyme.
 Consider now the stanza below that has lines that do not rhyme.

 This time is different; I'm now an X

 The second is now A, and this is new

 Line 3 matches nothing, just like the 1st

 Line 4 rhymes nicely, but just with line 2